xqux/diacpp/dia/implementation/qt-dependencies/pseorend/graphic-primitives/README.md

 # Relations
 There are 2 kinds of arrows,
-each of which inherits from GraphicArrow and TextLimiter.
+each of which inherits from *MarkedArrow* and *TextLimiter*.
+Note also that *MarkedArrow* in turn inherits from *GraphicArrow*.

+> You can see the full inheritance scheme on the *uml class diagram*.